PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 15:38:48
+Last updated: 2024-04-02 15:40:01
-Random Quote: Happiness does not come about only due to external circumstances; it mainly derives from inner attitudes. - Dalai Lama
+Random Quote: The supreme art of war is to subdue the enemy without fighting. - Sun Tzu